ANPULI/Anime4K-ML/README.md

 ## TLDR

 1. Open [this page](https://anpuli.github.io/Anime4K-ML/web/index-demo.html "demo") to see the live demo.
 Allow serveral seconds for loading the videos.
-2. Jump to [this section](#vertical_traffic_light-quick-start-video-upscaling "video upscaling") to upscale your own videos.
+2. Refer to [this section](#toy-example) to run a toy example using the pre-trained model.
+And use [this section](#vertical_traffic_light-quick-start-traning-and-testing "training") to train your own model.
-3. Refer to [this section](#vertical_traffic_light-quick-start-traning-and-testing "training") to train your own model.
+3. Jump to [this section](#vertical_traffic_light-quick-start-video-upscaling "video upscaling") to upscale your own videos.
 4. [This section](#vertical_traffic_light-quick-start-notebooks "notebooks") contains the jupyter notebooks this project used on Google Colab.

 ## Table of Contents